 Meyers first attempted to purchase the doll on her birthday in 2016, but after she got Robertina down from the top shelf and sent it to the front counter, she became extremely ill and had to leave the store.
 Leaving Robertina behind, Meyers returned home but couldn't stop thinking about her.
 She returned to the store in late summer of 2016 and bought Robertina.

-Almost from the moment she brought the doll into her home, Meyers began to regret her decision.
+Almost from the moment she brought the haunted toy into her home, Meyers began to regret her decision.
 The doll was not only creepy to look at, but she brought a deep feeling of negativity into Meyers's home.
 Meyers notes the doll never failed to startle her, and it felt dark and cold near where the doll was located.
 She even felt that the doll changed positions and moved on its own sometimes.
 At the same time, Meyers began experiencing a spate of negative activity in her life including the freak flooding of her car in a Texas rainstorm, a continuous dark mood, and numerous arguments with people in her life with whom she'd never argued with before.
 Filled with misgivings, Meyers contacted the store where she'd purchased the doll and asked about returning it.
 However, she was also concerned that if she did return Robertina, the doll could fall into the wrong hands and bring even more misfortune onto the unwitting new owners.
-Instead, Meyers moved Robertina to her storage unit where it would no longer be in her home.
+Instead, Meyers moved Robertina to her storage unit, where it would no longer be in her home.

 Meyers searched for a few months, asking people at the antique store about Robertina's origins, but nobody seemed to know.
 Finally, one night the antique store had an anniversary celebration, and Meyers was able to meet with the couple who owned the stall where she'd found Robertina.
 They told her they'd found the doll when they were picking antiques in the south.
 The doll was from around the 1920s and had been in the same family for generations, passed down through the years.
 During that time, family members would place Robertina in the car when teenagers were learning to drive to encourage them to be safe while driving the car and to discourage them from misbehaving when they drove.